omeka/omeka-s-developer/docs/themes/theme_templates.md

 In the `theme.ini`, the format for registering a block template looks like this:

 ```
-block_templates.[blockName].[template-filename]
+block_templates.[blockName].[template-filename] = "[Template display name]"
 ```

-This is a list of the available core blocks and how they should be written in the ini file:
+This is a list of the available core blocks and how they should be referenced in the ini file.
+In the above example, these would be used for `[blockName]`.

 * Asset - `asset`
 * Browse preview - `browsePreview`